octopress/feeds/README.md

 NOTE: Any relative URLs in your posts will be expanded based on your site's `url` configuration.

-## Customization

-Octopress Ink can copy all of the plugin's assets to `_plugins/feed/*` where you can override them with your own modifications.
+Octopress Ink can copy all of the plugin's assets to `_plugins/feeds/*` where you can override them with your own modifications.
 This is only necessary if you want to modify this plugin's behavior.

 ```